Mlince79/WingsAndInspiration2/readme.md

-# Wings And Inspiration
-Data Centric Development Milestone Project- Code Institute
+# Wings And Inspiration 3 Data-Centric Development Milestone Project- Code Institute

 This project is a continuation of the second milestone.
+The reasons for my decision to continue with the previous development are:
+ Improve my result; I did not get a good outcome on several topics.
+Having a work that was not good enough to be presented as part of my portfolio is something I was unwilling to keep.
+So I decided to check the weak areas and learn from that improving them.
+Create the areas that were missing.
+The Blog section was missing, and I saw that the requirements for this milestone fit very well.
-This time including Build a SQLAlchemy Flask project for a web application that allows users to store and manipulate data records about a particular domain.
+I have added an SQLAlchemy Flask project for a web application that allows users to store and manipulate data records about a particular domain.
-The project is an exercise of the
-I got the recomendation from my mentor to do it with MONGO DB but I was very interested to know and appply the SQLAlchemy and I find it very usefull.
-In the last revision he was ok with it.
+I did get the recommendation from my mentor to do it with MONGO DB.
+Nevertheless, I was very interested in learning and applying the SQLAlchemy; I find it very easy and appealing.
+In our last revision, he was ok with it.
 This website will offer all women the opportunity to get in contact with a great companion.
-Under the umbrella of Wings and Inspiration project, Denisse will provide her Coaching to help them adapt to their new country the best way, and be able to live their Expat life to the fullest.
+Under the umbrella of Wings and Inspiration project, Denisse will provide her Coaching to help them adapt to their new country the best way and live their Expat life to the fullest.

 ## UX
-This project is still a tailored development for Denisse, who recently became a coach.
 She started her website on WordPress but struggled and did not get it the way she wanted.
 She did not have a clear objective of what she wanted to accomplish with her site.
 Her original website check [here](https://github.com/Mlince79/WingsAndInspiration/blob/master/uxStrategy/Original%20home.jpg).

-While listening to her story and after little research on this second project, we came up with the idea to focus on the women who feel overwhelmed.
-There are hi statistics where we can see how some groups of women are burning out or experiencing anxiety.

 Denisse has a personal call, and she is passionate about helping women.
+She wants to teach them to find their inner purpose.
+Through Yoga exercises and meditation, she helps them to listen to something higher than their thoughts.

+Going through this process is like going through the process of becoming a butterfly.

+Denisse will be close to every single woman all the way long, and the blog section's idea is to create a safe space to share and inspire other women.

 ### Website design and style :
 - Approachable